-Silcarb manufactures a melting come holding furnace which can be directly coupled along with the die casting machine In a Shop floor which runs die casting of different alloys on each of its machines, a central bulk melter is not always the ideal choice.
+Silcarb manufactures a Tower Melting-Cum-Holding Furnaces which can be directly coupled along with the die casting machine In a Shop floor which runs die casting of different alloys on each of its machines, a central bulk melter is not always the ideal choice.
 For these types of shop floor designs, Silcarb manufactures a compact melting cum holding furnace which is directly coupled with the pressure die-casting machine or the gravity die-casting cell.

 The furnace comes with a skip charger which charges the shop returns and the fresh ingots into the shaft(tower) of the furnace.

 The furnace is essentially divided into three zones

 - b)the holding bay

 - c)the tap out well

 The melt shaft ensures all the waste gases generated is used in order to preheat the cold charge.
 The slopesect on the refractory bed is designed with silcarb’s vast experience where the charge spends sufficient time in order to preheat before the actual contact with molten metal.